Back to Tax Calculator

 You don't have access to a 401(k) match.
 No employer plan?
 Traditional IRA becomes your go-to retirement vehicle.

 You're locked out of Roth IRAs.
 Income too high for a Roth?
-Traditional might be your only IRA option (or explore backdoor Roth strategies).
+Traditional might be your only IRA option.

 You're early career or in a low bracket.
 If you're paying little tax now but expect to earn more later, a Roth IRA (tax-free withdrawals) might beat a Traditional.